Cognitive Behavioral Therapy (CBT) concentrates on the connections between thought patterns, emotional state, and physical sensations.

 Our Approach to Digital CBT

-Similar to the learning that takes place in face-to-face Cognitive Behavioral Therapy (CBT) sessions, our programs are designed to take members through a similar therapeutic journey.
+Similar to the learning that takes place in face-to-face Cognitive Behavioral Therapy (CBT) sessions, our programs are designed to take members through a similar journey.

 Starling’s programs model the criteria of success in clinical CBT settings wherein members: